Key Takeaways

 Despite low production volumes, French silk enjoys a reputation for international excellence.
 Its qualities are due to its 100% French origin and its weaving using traditional methods.

-The worms are raised outdoors and fed with mulberry leaves harvested by hand every morning.
+The worms are raised in the open air and fed with mulberry leaves harvested by hand every morning.
 This gives virgin cocoons of incomparable finesse.
 The reeling and the weaving by hand provide unique finishes.

 The uses of silk in the luxury industry